 A: If the merger is completed, Midland will pay an aggregate of \$33,306,000 in cash and issue an aggregate of 4,463,200 shares of Midland common stock.
-Based on 8,449,278 shares of Alpine common stock outstanding as of [·], the latest practicable date before the date of this proxy statement/prospectus, each share of Alpine common stock issued and outstanding immediately prior to the effective time of the merger (other than shares owned by Alpine, Midland or Merger Sub and any dissenting shares), will be converted into the right to receive \$3.94 in cash and 0.5282 shares of Midland common stock (which we refer to as the "exchange ratio"), subject to certain adjustments, as described in this joint proxy statement/prospectus, and with cash paid in lieu of fractional shares.
-The merger consideration will be adjusted downward to the extent that Alpine's total adjusted tangible shareholders' equity at closing is less than \$105.4 million.
+Based on 8,449,278 shares of Alpine common stock outstanding as of December 27, 2017, the latest practicable date before the date of this joint proxy statement/prospectus, each share of Alpine common stock issued and outstanding immediately prior to the effective time of the merger (other than shares owned by Alpine, Midland or Merger Sub and any dissenting shares (as defined below)), will be converted into the right to receive \$3.94 in cash and 0.5282 shares of Midland common stock (which we refer to as the "exchange ratio"), subject to certain adjustments, as described in this joint proxy statement/prospectus, and with cash paid in lieu of fractional shares.
+The cash component of the merger consideration will be adjusted downward to the extent that Alpine's adjusted total tangible shareholders' equity as of the final day of the month immediately preceding the closing (which we refer to as the "measurement date") is less than \$105.4 million.
+In addition to the merger consideration, Alpine intends to declare a special dividend, payable to its shareholders of record as of the business day immediately preceding the measurement date, in an aggregate amount equal to the amount by which Alpine's adjusted total tangible shareholders' equity as of such date exceeds \$105.4 million.
 As of September 30, 2017, Alpine's total tangible shareholders' equity was approximately \$110.5 million.